ranjanguddu/EVA4-Session-14/README.md

 # S14: Creation of A Very Large Dataset

+Datset is availbale here: https://drive.google.com/drive/folders/1b8foIfcz1OSpFTSxbMqBSvdqwOtVqC5l

+<b>Entire Dataset is divided into 10 batches, each having size of 40K imagaes.</b> <br/>
+There are two folders here:
+1. DATA_IMAGE_MASK.zip : Here all the fg_bg images and their masks are present.
+2. Depth_IMAGE_DATA.zip: Here the depth images of the above fg_bg images are present. <br />

 This Repo explains how you can, not just use available datasets in your journey of DNN but efficiently create them yourself.

 ## Description